-Derwent pencils are marketed by a UK company (The Cumberland Pencil Company) which is possibly the most active in producing new art products.
+Derwent pencils are marketed by an English company based in Keswick in the Lake District (The Cumberland Pencil Company) with a great reputation as being the most active in producing new quality art materials.

-These are most suitable on a hard surface paper like cartridge or a smooth (HP) watercolour paper.
+These Derwent pencils are most suitable for application on a hard surface paper like cartridge or a smooth (HP) watercolour paper.
 The formula enables a very fine point to be produced which aids getting the fine detail loved by Botanical artists.

-COLOURSOFT are the Derwent answer to the American Prismacolor.
-A soft wax pencil in strong bright colours in a range of 72.
+COLOURSOFT were Derwent's original answer to the American Prismacolor.
+A soft waxy pencil in strong bright colours in a range of 72.

-The Earth colours are totally light stable but there are a few in the light shades ( e.g. Pink), to be cautious over the risk of fading.
+The Earth colours are totally light stable but there are a few in the light shades (e.g. Pink), where you will need to be cautious over the risk of fading.

 The relative softness of the core enables strong laydown of colour but there is a need to be careful as over sharpening the point will cause it to easily crumble which is wasteful.

-Development of many layers on hot pressed paper is easy and if you burnish the top layers you will achieve a polished, strongly coloured image.
+Developing many layers, even on hot pressed paper, is simple, and burnishing the top layers will result in a smooth, well-colored image.

 A good pencil - particularly now the wax pencil colour range has been augmented by the Procolours.